-[UP- prep.2 4.]
+[UP prep.2 4.]
 Contrary to the course of, against, the wind.

 1

 1838.
-Scrope, Deer-stalking, 17.
-Deer … always run up wind.
+W. Scrope, Deer-stalking, 17.
+Deer, except in certain embarrassed situations, always run up wind.

 2

 1861.
-Whyte-Melville, Market Harb., 7.
+Whyte-Melville, Market Harb., 9.
 Here their fox had made his point good up-wind.

 3

 1897.
 Hinde, Congo Arabs, 202.
-They always started up-wind from our quarters.
+As they always started up-wind from our own quarters, we concluded that there was treachery somewhere.

 4